 [16:28] Those whom the angels put them to death in wrongdoing of their souls, then they would say the peace, “We have not been in doing anything wrong!”
 Yes indeed, God is Knower of what you have done to achieve.

-[16:29] So, enter gates of Hell, are abiding in it forever, then surely, it has been miserable is an abode of the arrogant
+[16:29] So, enter gates of Hell as dwellers in it forever, then surely, it has been miserable as an abode of the arrogant.